Tuesday, May 29, 2012

 Next on the agenda was March 8th, or to everyone else in the world (except us Americans) International Women’s Day.
 Having gone to the International Youth Day in Nkongsamba in February, I was a little terrified of what I might encounter.
 Youth Day was by far the scariest day I have experienced in Nsamba.
 Kids were running around, taking over the city and without any chaperons which relates to me getting the hell out of there as fast as I could.
 However, Women’s Day I prayed would be different and have some sense of structure, and thankfully it was.
 It was nice to see all the women, dressed in women's day matching pagne and hats, parading around the city as if they owned the place.
 I unfortunately didn't have enough time to get an outfit made out of the fabric until after the fete, and therefore was harassed by numerous men asking where my women's day pride was.
 I offered as delicate as physically possible for me "Where the f is your women's day pride and pagne?" followed by an evil glare which made all the women cheer.
 It is sad to think that women only feel empowered one day of the year here but that’s another story I don’t want to get into.
 There was an assortment of delicious surprises at every corner and so much happiness filling the streets, one couldn't be anything but happy.
 The day of festivities was followed by an evening of dancing and drinking at a fellow volunteers post.
 We went out and celebrated with all the women in her village till the wee hours of the morning, only to wake to a ghost town.
 A true sign of a good night here in Cameroon.
 The entire fete redeemed the frightful Youth Day, and left me excited for the next.

 Exhausted from all the fun and excitement in Cameroon, there was not much more I could do with March by the means of working, as IST (in-service training) was just around the corner.
 From the moment we swore in as volunteers, we were all excited for the next opportunity our stage would all be together again and IST could not come sooner.
 IST was held in Bamenda, which meant a whole 10 days speaking English, well an interesting version of English.
 We had such an amazing time, with hot showers, catered meals and the nights to enjoy with friends we hadn’t seen in 3 months.
 Unfortunately our group of 19 Agro volunteers turned into 13, which meant I had to face reality that 6 of my close friends from stage were gone.
 After 3 months of PST being constantly together with these agro cats, it was a breath of fresh air to be able to spend time together again as well as rekindle friendships .
-I made it back to post following IST for a sole evening, only to cart myself off to paradise and continue the celebration and postpone the evident lingering goodbyes.
-We set off for Kribi… absolute nirvana.
-I mean I have always thought Cameroon was beautiful, but my oh my Kribi was unbelievable with seafood caught daily, fresh water chutes that flow directly into the ocean and our amazing hotel, which by the way was on the beach (costing 10 USD a night, what a steal J).
-It was an amazing and relaxing vacation but I had to get back to reality and post.
-Being surrounded by Americans all of March gave me a few setbacks in the language sector as well as my integration into village life.
+I made it back to post following IST an being surrounded by Americans allot of March gave me a few setbacks in the language sector as well as my integration into village life.
 The first day back in my village, I began speaking Spanish to my counterpart.
 Oops.
 However it feels good to be home again and back to being productive.
 So long March, it's been swell…

 APRIL: